-- i.
-Brick: See Appendix I, Threshold Criteria, ARCHITECTURAL DESIGN & QUALITY STANDARDS, Qualified Allocation Plan. - ii.
-Insulated vinyl siding must be impact resistant commercial grade with a minimum thickness of .046" and a minimum 30 year warranty to be provided by the manufacturer and must meet or exceed ASTM 07793 standards. - iii.
-Fiber Cement/Cementitious Siding must be 5/16" nominal thickness with a 30 year warranty to be provided by the manufacturer. - Other materials: The use of exterior insulation and finish systems (EIFS), and stucco must be pre-approved by DCA prior to application submission.
-Wood siding is not permitted. - v.
-Natural or manufactured stone.
+- 1. Brick: See Appendix I, Threshold Criteria, Architectural Design & Quality Standards, Qualified Allocation Plan. - 2.
+Insulated vinyl siding must be impact resistant commercial grade with a minimum thickness of .046" and a minimum 30 year warranty to be provided by the manufacturer and must meet or exceed ASTM D3679 & ASTM D7856 standards. - 3.
+Fiber Cement/Cementitious Siding must be 5/16" nominal thickness with a 30 year warranty to be provided by the manufacturer. - 4.
+Natural or manufactured stone. - 5.
+Other materials: The use of exterior insulation and finish systems - (EIFS), and stucco must be pre-approved by DCA prior to application submission.
+Wood siding is not permitted.
 All exterior trim, including fascia and soffits, window and door trim, gable vents, etc. must also be constructed of no or very low maintenance materials.
 Vinyl soffit must be commercial grade with a minimum thickness of .046" and a minimum 30 year warranty to be provided by the manufacturer.
 Wood fascia must be covered completely with prefinished aluminum with a minimum thickness of .024".